AtenDesignGroup/formula-paragraphs/README.md

-# formulae-components
+# formulae-paragraphs
-Drupal recipe to build out default components.
+Drupal recipe to build out default paragraphs used by components.